-“And if a man have committed a sin worthy of death, and he be put to death, and you hang him on a TREE: his body shall not remain all night upon the TREE, but you shall in any wise bury him that day; that thy land be not defiled, which the Lord thy God gives thee for an inheritance.”
+“And if a man has committed a sin worthy of death, and he is put to death, and you hang him on a TREE: his body shall not remain all night upon the TREE, but you shall in any wise bury him that day; that thy land is not defiled, which the Lord thy God gives thee for an inheritance.”
 (Deuteronomy 21:22-23)

 If the answer is yes: Than Jesus is not an unblemished sacrifice!

 If the answer is no: Than Jesus is obviously not accursed as he is not guilty of sin and thus never lifted anyone from any law!
 God obviously knows who is guilty and who is not.